Algodones, New Mexico

-Algodones is a census-designated place (CDP) in Sandoval County, New Mexico, United States.
+Algodones (English: Cotton or Cottons) is a census-designated place (CDP) in Sandoval County, New Mexico, United States.
 The population was 814 at the 2010 census.
 It is part of the Albuquerque Metropolitan Statistical Area.

 Geography

 Algodones lies in the Rio Grande Valley in the northeast of the Albuquerque Basin on the east bank of the Rio Grande.

 According to the United States Census Bureau, the CDP has a total area of 7.3 sqmi, of which 7.2 sqmi is land and 0.1 sqmi (1.37%) is water.

 History

 Near the town of Algodones lies a narrow pass known as La Angostura.
-The pass was important for trade along the Camino Real, and was the site of fortifications dating from the early 17th century to control movemnt along the road.
-The village of Algodones developed in the 18th century when continuing efforts by the Spanish settlers to control the nearby Rio Grande river fords and pass through the valley.
+The pass was important for trade along the Camino Real, and was the site of fortifications dating from the early 17th century to control movement along the road.
+The village of Algodones developed in the 18th century during continuing efforts by the Spanish settlers to control the nearby Rio Grande river fords and passes through the valley.